fabienbaron/splash/README.md

-SPLASH is a FITS image comparison software licensed under the GNU GENERAL PUBLIC LICENSE Version 3, coded by Fabien Baron (baron@chara.gsu.edu).
+SPLASH is a FITS image comparison software licensed under the GNU GENERAL PUBLIC LICENSE Version 3, currently developped by Fabien Baron (baron@chara.gsu.edu).

 SPLASH was originally based on metric, a Multi-threaded Image Similarity Metric Library used to compare two images. metric was a